MIXING & EFFECTS

 So it's come to this eh?
 You have no friends, no social life to speak of and so had nothing better to do than start reading about dB scales.
 Welcome to the lonely world of music production technology.

 If you have been wondering why dB is used or why the maximum level is marked as 0 dB and values below it in negative dB then read on.
 Unfortunately the dB scale can't be explained in a single sentence.

 It's worth noting that going over 0 dB on a peak meter is only a problem if this happens on the Master mixer track (see 'Levels & Mixing', for an explanation),

-or on a Insert track routed directly to a soundcard output.
+or on a Insert track routed directly to a audio interface output.

 What is dB?

 The peak meters in FL Studio are displayed in and against a dB scale.

 dB stands for deci (or tenth) of a Bel (unit of sound or electrical pressure named after Mr A.G.
 Bell).